 Broken capillaries are not actually broken simply superficial capillaries that become visible because of damage to collagen, elastin in dermis and blood vessel walls.
 This damage is predominantly caused by sun exposure and in Brisbane, our high UV places us at risk of developing facial capillaries and redness, broken blood vessels on the decolletage.

-What Makes You More Prone To Broken Blood Vessels & Facial Capillaries?
+What Makes You Prone To Facial Capillaries?

 Broken Capillaries Treatment

 IPL an be used to treat facial capillaries on broken blood vessels on the nec and decolletage.
-It can be used in other body parts, but is not suitable for treating broken capillaries on legs (spider veins).
+It can be used in other body parts but is not suitable for treating broken capillaries on legs (spider veins).

 IPL is best for treating diffuse redness from facial capillaries, of isolated broken capillaries up to 1mm.
 Vascular lasers, diathermy or injections may be employed depending for larger broken bloods vessel.